cmbu-tmm-sites/learnidem/content/_index.md

 # Liberating You From The Cloud

-The Getting Started section provides some basic tutorials to help you on your way to learning Idem.
+The [Getting Started](Getting-Started/) section provides some basic tutorials to help you on your way to learning Idem.

 The Developer section provides developer resources, and overview of how to extend Idem, and links to information on how to understand the underlying POP architecture.

 Learn Idem is written primarily by the Technical Marketing team for [vRealize Automation](https://www.vmware.com/products/vrealize-automation.html), but we’d love for you to contribute!
 There’s an [Edit on GitHub](https://github.com/cmbu-tmm-sites/learnidem/edit/main/content/_index.md) link on each page that will take you to the source code for that content - feel free to fork the repository and write your own - we look forward to your Pull Requests!

+## What does Idempotent mean?

+The concept of Idempotent is simple!
+It just means that every time something is run, it always has the same end result regardless of the state of a system when the run starts!

+At first glance this might seem useless, but think more deeply.
+Have you ever needed to make sure that something was set up in a consistent way?
+It can be very nice to be able to enforce that setup without worrying about breaking it.
+Or think about data pipelines, have you ever had input data that needed to be processed?
+Idempotent systems allow for data to be easily processed in a consistent way, over and over again!

 ## What is Idem?